WolverineSportsAnalytics/basketball/README.md

 `cd basketball`

 #### Install Virtual Env
-Virtual Env acts as a virtual enviornment so that we can virtually install python packages and not overwrite the ones on our system
+Virtual Env acts as a virtual environment so that we can virtually install python packages and not overwrite the ones on our system

 `pip install virtualenv`